HasangerGames/suroi/README.md

 This will create a `node_modules` directory in all three folders and link the packages there.

 ## Development
-To run the app locally, in the root of the project, open two terminals.
+To run the app locally, open two terminals in the project root.

 In one terminal, run the following:
 ```sh